Rasmus Sørnes: The "Clock No. 4"

 The principal design of gear trains and transmissions is similar to Sørnes' fourth and final clock, arguably the most complicated of its kind.
 Completed in 1967, clock No. 4 was made in Sørnes' spare time, with his own funding, and using his own self-made tools.
 The clock was exhibited at the Time Museum in Rockford, Illinois beginning in 1967.
 In 1999, it was transferred to Chicago Museum of Science and Industry for display, until it was sold to an anonymous bidder at auction in 2002.
 Its location is currently unknown.

-The clock No. 4, also called "the Sørnes Clock" (Sørnesuret) is a magnificent fusion of art, craftsmanship, and electromechanical technology, engraved and with gold and silver plating.
+The clock No. 4, also called "the Sørnes Clock" (Sørnesuret) is a fusion of art, craftsmanship, and electromechanical technology, engraved and with gold and silver plating.
 Every part of the clock was handmade in Sørnes' workshop with the sole exception of the pendulum itself; Sørnes also devised and hand-crafted the tools required to make the clock.

 Its astounding features include: locations of the Sun and Moon in the zodiac, Julian calendar, Gregorian calendar, sidereal time, Greenwich mean time, local time with daylight saving time and leap year, solar and lunar cycle corrections, eclipses, local sunset and sunrise, moon phases, high and low tides, sunspot cycles and a complete planetarium including Pluto's 248 year orbit and the 25,800 year period of the polar ecliptics (precession of the Earth's axis).
 It has a high degree of accuracy, having an error of only 7 seconds per 1000 years.